-November 2018: Programming scheduled to begin after November ribbon cutting.
+November 2018: Programming scheduled to begin after ribbon cutting and projected construction completion in January.

 Additionally, the hiring process is in full throttle to bring on a full-time Recreation Facilities Coordinator — the person who will be responsible for managing the building and setting/maintaining the schedule for tournaments, events and programming, among other duties.
 The Sportsplex aims to have the Facilities Coordinator take the reins around Oct.
 1, 2018.
 The person hired will work in tandem with Marketing/Events Coordinator Chris Jung to make the Sportsplex the premier indoor sports complex in the region while providing a first-class experience for all guests.